 - Thermal Acoustic Insulation

 You’ll find products like these in the fuselage and the cabin as well as in seats, safety vests, and more.
-We engineer our products for the highest level of durability, abrasion resistance, thermal resistance, and overall product integrity to meet international standards.
+We design our products for the highest level of durability, abrasion resistance, thermal resistance, and overall product integrity to meet international standards.
 We’re proud to lead the way in an industry where there is no room for error.

 New Materials to Improve Aviation Safety